-- The Batman, has Batman and Robin trying to distribute the cure for a madman's Zombie Apocalypse drug.
+- Batman and Robin try to distribute the cure for a madman's Zombie Apocalypse drug.
 Turns out they were the ones under the effects of a drug that gives you wild hallucinations about everyone else being a zombie, and that same hallucinogen was what they were about to spread through the entire city.

-- Still in the DCAU: Superman: The Animated Series: Bizarro is full of Fake Memories that have him convinced he's Superman.
+- Still in the DC Animated Universe: Superman: The Animated Series: Bizarro is full of Fake Memories that have him convinced he's Superman.
 He even convincingly looked and acted like the real Superman, at least, initially...

-- A variation of this trope occurs in Justice League.
-Superman and Wonder Woman were forced to have illusions in which they saw each other as monsters.
+- A variation of this trope occurs when Superman and Wonder Woman had illusions in which they saw each other as monsters.
 Fighting ensues.
 After a while of brutal fighting from both sides, Superman discovered, to his astonishment, Wonder Woman's - not the monster's - reflection in water.
 Superman tried to expose the ruse to Wonder Woman, but found his attempts futile.
 Following a small, but brutally one-sided fight, Wonder Woman finally got an answer to "Where is Superman?!"
 The monster pointed to a mirror revealing that she had been fighting her friend the entire time.

-- Also from Justice League is the two-part episode Legends.
-After a few members of the League get transported to an alternate universe, they find themselves in a bizarre world that is seemingly a pastiche of the retro Golden Age and Silver Age comic books, with its own (cornball) version of the Justice League, the Justice Guild of America, who regularly battle against equally cornball villains.
+- In the two-part episode Legends a few members of the League get transported to an alternate universe.
+They find themselves in a bizarre world that is seemingly a pastiche of the retro Golden Age and Silver Age comic books, with its own (cornball) version of the Justice League, the Justice Guild of America, who regularly battle against equally cornball villains.
 However, after some investigation by Green Lantern and Hawkgirl, it's revealed that the entire city was a Lotus-Eater Machine created by a Reality Warper, and the real Justice Guild died long ago trying (and failing) to prevent a nuclear war; in other words, the current Guild learns that they aren't even real.
 When Ray attacks and defeats the League members, the Justice Guild ultimately decides to fight Ray despite knowing that defeating him would result in a Dream Apocalypse that would take them with it.
 "We died once to save this Earth.
 And we can do it again."

 - Ben 10: Alien Force has a duo (ex-trio) of alien hunters that think they were mutated by DNAliens, and hate all aliens.
 At the end of the episode, they are told that the reason they look like aliens is because They.
 Are.
 Part alien.
 NO. Really?